 Newly planted trees have a lot to deal with as they adjust to a new home.
-Even when we give them the best care after planting, they can still get stressed out.
+Even when we give them the best care after planting, they can still get stressed.

-That stress is known as transplant shock—it's when plant roots struggle to adjust after changing their environment.
+That stress is known as transplant shock—it occurs when plant roots struggle to adjust after changing their environment.
 Transplant shock can cause many problems, and yellowing or browning foliage is one of the most common and easy to spot!

 Transplant shock can make an entire evergreen shift from green to yellow or even brown.
 But, if you’ve only noticed small parts of your evergreen changing color, that may be normal.

-Sometimes, inner evergreen branches turn brown while the outer limbs remain green.
+Sometimes, inner, older leaves along branches turn brown while the outer, younger leaves remain green.
 This is a normal, healthy part of the growth process.
 No need to worry if that’s the case!

 Joseph OBrien, USDA Forest Service, Bugwood.org